Amalfi-Festival/amalfi-festival-org/excursions-and-activities.md

 * **Anacapri** - The Ancient Greek prefix ana means "up" or "above", indicating that this separate comune is located at a higher elevation than Capri (about 150 m higher on average).
 Claude Debussy was a regular visitor here, naming one of his preludes from the first book, No.5 "Les collines d'Anacapri", or “The hills of Anacapri.”
 There is a bus service, via numerous hairpin bends, from Marina Grande and Capri to Anacapri.
 However, one may choose to take the popular chairlift (seggiovia) to 589-m Monte Solaro for picturesque views of the south-facing coast.
 * **Villa Jovis** - The best preserved of Emperor Tiberius’s villas, it was restored in the 1990's by the Lysis Association and the Council of Capri.
 Constructed on the top of cliffs from which there are views of the Bay of Naples, the islands of Ischia and Procida, the Sorrentine Peninsula and the Bay of Salerno, visitors can access the villa by walking from the Piazzetta through the town's medieval center, beneath the vaulted arches of Via Longarno, and along the panoramic Via Sopramonte and Via Tiberius (approx. 40 min.).
 {%- endcapture -%}
-{%- include site/festival/excursion-listing.md excursion-name="Capri" hero-image="capri.jpg" description=description -%}
+{%- include site/festival/excursion-listing.md outing-slug="capri" hero-image="capri.jpg" description=description -%}

 ## Activities